HKUOpenSource/OpenAirTwin/README.md

 runtime configuration.

 Open [http://127.0.0.1:8090](http://127.0.0.1:8090), then verify the installation.
-For guided workflows with manually reviewed interactive screenshots, use the
+For tutorials, use the
 [OpenAirTwin tutorial](https://hkuopensource.github.io/OpenAirTwin/).

 ## Features